curtisma/conda-env-details/README.md

 # conda-env-details
-A Github action which [rints out the details of a conda environment
+A Github action which prints out the details of a conda environment

+### Inputs

+Provide only one of the following inputs to specify the environment.

+- prefix: Path to the root of a build Conda env containing conda.
+- name: Name of a conda env to activate